top of page

 As impulses arise, they need to be acted upon mindfully.
 If there is an impulse to slowly emerge from shutdown through reorienting to the environment, allow it and mindfully experience it.
 From fight, there may be an impulse to squeeze.
 Allow it and mindfully experience it safely, like with a fidget.

 I recommend rubber hedgehog rings.
 I use them for squeezing and pulling, which is fantastic for fight activation.
-At least, for my body, it is! (the link below will take you to Amazon, if you purchase I will get a portion of the sale at no extra cost to you)

 If you are unable to allow or act on impulses, then it's probably not time yet to continue with mindfully allowing your defensive activation.
 Instead, you will probably benefit most from building the strength of your safety state, which I will discuss next.